Last updated June 18, 2026

 Back Up Your Database

 Before performing the migration, make sure you have a recent backup of your database on Azure.
-Navigate to Settings > Backup and restore
+Navigate to Settings > Backup and restore.
+You see a list of recent backups, which Azure performs and retains automatically for you.

 Dump the Database to a Local File

-, dump your Azure database to a local file:
+Using pg_dump, create a logical backup of your Azure database to a local file:

 $ pg_dump postgres://DB_USERNAME:DB_PASSWORD@DB_HOST:DB_PORT/DB_NAME \